The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Preliminaries

 Furthermore, there must be a balance of forces at the light quark and the baryon vertex, with the light quark site satisfying $f_{q}+e_{3}'=0$, and the vertex site satisfying $f_{v}+e_{3}+e_{1}+e_{2}=0$.
 These forces are obtained by taking the variation of their action:

 it is evident that when $T$ and $\eta$ are fixed, the force at the light quark site depends only on $r_q$, while the force at the vertex involves only two unknowns, $r_v$ and $\alpha$.
-Therefore, we can determine the value of $r_q$ and the function of $\alpha$ in terms of $r_v$, and from these, we can derive the potential of small $L$.
+Therefore, we can determine the value of $r_q$ and the function $\alpha(r_v)$, where the $\alpha(r_v)$ is shown in Fig. \ref{QQq}, and from these, we can derive the potential of small $L$.
 The potential, with the divergent terms eliminated through normalization, is represented as:

 At intermediate $L$, the total action is given by

 and the boundary conditions of $x(r)$ become